-Thank you once again for your interest in Alberta Health Services and we look forward to you joining our Health Care Team.
+Thank you for your interest in Alberta Health Services.

 The College of Physicians and Surgeons of Alberta (CPSA) regulates the practice of medicine in Alberta.
 View this document for details on how to obtain your medical practice permit.